Paid Account, Created on 7 February 2004 (#2140976), Last updated on 8 December 2013 [Gift]

 There is very little which is off-topic.
 Ask a question, share your beliefs, a book or movie review, a poem, or any current event you think would be of interest.
 Share what’s on your heart, promote a pertinent site or organization.
 YouTubes and polls are okay if they are related to LGBTIQ, Christianity or other faiths, or being furry.
 You might have a praise report or prayer request.
 Give your testimony or give a hug.

-If you are on FurAffinity, please also visit Open Arms.
+If you are on FurAffinity, please also visit our friends at Open Arms.

 Genesis 19:4-13~ This covers the biblical sum total of what they have against you.
 Their condemnation does not stand up to serious scrutiny, but the evidence in this study can too easily be explained away as a trick of the devil to trip up the faithful or a twist of scripture to further the ‘gay agenda.’
 Their growth beyond condemnation is prolonged by both fear and pride: Fear in the irrational belief of a threat to society, to family, or to children; Pride in believing that they alone are equipped to truly ‘know’ the Bible, making it difficult to admit to themselves and to God that they may have been mistaken all along, that they actually have a biblical obligation to receive LGBT believers as their brothers and sisters in Christ instead of maligning them.